emoore0/football-analysis/README.md

 10. **Troubleshoot Docker Caching**
     - On a `t2.micro` VM, there may be issues with Docker caching and deployment consistency.
 If needed, free up space with:

       ```
       sudo docker system prune -f
       ```

+## Usage
+- Once deployed, access the application at `http://<EC2_IP_ADDRESS>`.
+- Use the interactive visualizations to explore team and player statistics, or check out specific categories like corners, clean sheets, and scoring stats.